COVID Crisis Schooling at Home – Overview & Resources

-Let me preface this by saying I am passionate about education.
+Before I discuss the overview of Crisis Schooling at Home and resources you can access to help, let me preface this by saying I am passionate about education.
 I love being a teacher and I truly LOVE my students.
 I take my job as an educator very seriously.
 Right now, the worry about my students’ ability to still learn from a distance keeps me up at night.
 The entire country is in the same boat, yet each school and every family is left to navigate this on their own.
 No one signed up for this and no one was prepared for it.

 I have been a formal educator for nearly 15 years.
 I have worked with children of all ages and abilities from various backgrounds in a wide range of subjects.
 I tell you this not to brag, but to provide a context for my experience-based advice below.